buehler/mse-project-thesis-2/sections/04_implementation.md

 The example above shows a simple YAML example with an "object" that contains two properties: `userId` and `userName`.
 These objects can be extended and well typed in programming languages.

 There exist approaches like "SecJSON" that enhance JSON with security mechanisms such as data encryption [@santos:SecJSON].
-But if the standard of the specifications is used, no integrity check can be performed and the translators of the authentication mesh cannot detect if the data was modified.
+But if the standard of the specification is used, no integrity check can be performed and the translators of the authentication mesh cannot detect if the data was modified.
 Thus, using a "simple" structured data format for the transmission of the user identity would not suffice the security requirements of the system.

 Similar to "SecJSON", one could add special fields into XML and/or YAML to transmit a hash of the data such that the receiver can validate the data.
-However, using custom fields do not rely on current standards and are therefore prone to errors implementation wise.
+However, using custom fields does not rely on current standards and are therefore prone to errors implementation wise.

 ### X509 Certificates

 The x509 standard (**RFC5280**) defines how certificates shall be used.
 Today, the connection over HTTPS is done via TLS and certificate encryption.
 The fields in a certificate are only partially defined.
 These "standard extensions" are well-known fields such as the "authority" or alternative names for the subject.
 In the specification, "private extensions" are another possibility to encode data into certificates [@RFC5280, ch.
 4].
 These extensions could be used to transmit the data needed for the distributed authentication mesh.

-Certificates have the big advantage: they can be integrity checked via already implemented hashing mechanisms and provide a "trust anchor"^[A trust anchor is a root for all trust in the system.] in the form of a root certificate authority (root CA).
+Certificates have a big advantage: they can be integrity checked via already implemented hashing mechanisms and provide a "trust anchor"^[A trust anchor is a root for all trust in the system.] in the form of a root certificate authority (root CA).
 Furthermore, if certificates would be used to transmit the users' identity within the authentication mesh, the certificates could also be used to harden the communication between two services.
 The certificates can enable mutual TLS (mTLS) between communicating services.

 But, implementing custom private fields and manipulating that data is cumbersome in various programming languages.
 In C\# for example, the code to create a simple x509 certificate can span several hundred lines of code.
 Go^[<https://go.dev/>] on the other hand, has a much better support for manipulating x509 certificates.
 Since the result of this project should provide a good developer experience, using x509 certificates is not be the best solution to solve the communication and integrity issue.
 If future work implements mTLS to harden the communication between services, it may be feasible to transmit the users' identity within the used certificates.